Idan-Levin/idan-levin.github.io/reading.md

-<a href='https://en.wikipedia.org/wiki/The_Prince'>The Prince</a> - This is a dark book that serves as a guide for totalitarian rulers and politicians.
-Despite its extremely dark nature, it provides an excellent framework for strategic thinking.
+<a href='https://en.wikipedia.org/wiki/The_Prince'>The Prince</a> - This is a dark book written during the 16th century to serve as a guide for rulers.
+Despite its dark nature, it provides an excellent framework for strategic thinking.

 ### Philloshopy